 - The market conditions have fundamentally changed

-For marketing teams, the highest-value documentation typically includes:
+For most marketing teams, the highest-value items in the library are:

 - Campaign architecture documents that outline the full structure of successful campaigns